William H. Love: Bishop of the Episcopal Diocese of Albany

-Dissent and departure
+Dissent, discipline, and departure

 In 2015, the General Convention of the Episcopal Church "sanctioned gay marriage across the American church but [allowed] the bishops of eight dioceses [including Albany] to opt out."
 In July 2018, the General Convention of the Episcopal Church passed a resolution allowing same-sex weddings to be performed in the eight dissenting dioceses.
 Love strongly opposed the resolution.
 In November 2018, he issued a pastoral directive banning same-sex weddings from being held by clergy in the Episcopal Diocese of Albany; in an accompanying letter, Love wrote: "Recent statistics show that The Episcopal Church is spiraling downward...
 I can’t help but believe that God has removed His blessing from this Church.
 Unless something changes, The Episcopal Church is going to die."

 In response to Love's pastoral directive, Presiding Bishop Michael Curry placed Love on a partial ministry restriction.
 A June 12, 2020 disciplinary hearing was held to determine whether Love had violated church law by refusing to allow same-sex weddings to be conducted by Episcopal clergy in the Diocese of Albany.
 On October 2, 2020, a disciplinary panel ruled that Love had violated Episcopal doctrine and rules.
 On October 24, 2020, Love announced his resignation as bishop pursuant to a disciplinary agreement with church authorities.
 His resignation became effective on February 1, 2021.

 On March 29, 2021, Love was—at his own request—released and removed from the ordained ministry by Presiding Bishop Michael Curry.
 On March 30, 2021, Love announced that he would be leaving ministry in the Episcopal church to join the Anglican Church in North America.
-(Earlier the same year, Love's predecessor as Bishop of Albany, Daniel W. Herzog, also announced that he was leaving ministry.)
+(Earlier the same year, Love's predecessor as Bishop of Albany, Daniel W. Herzog, also announced that he was leaving Episcopal ministry.)
 Four priests and four deacons left the Diocese of Albany in protest following Love's departure.
+Bishop Love was succeeded as Bishop of Albany by Jeremiah Williamson.